Colet (singer): 2023–present: Solo ventures, career expansion

 In 2023, Colet covered "When We Were Young" by Adele at Spotify's "Parinig Mo" event.

 In June 2024, Colet's vocals were featured on the song "Kalma Kahit Magulo", alongside fellow Bini member Jhoanna, as well as Juan Karlos Labajo.
 The track is part of the official soundtrack for the Philippine mystery drama series High Street.
 In July, Colet was interviewed by Melai Cantiveros on the talk show Kuan on One, (Note: Translation note: the title is a play on the Cebuano word kuan and the English phrase "one on one") where Colet also performed her unreleased original composition in Cebuano.
 In September, she appeared on an episode of It's Showtime's Kalokalike contest for celebrity lookalikes and met her impersonator.
 In December, she performed a solo acoustic set at the Café Conchita in Bohol.

 On February 2, 2025, Colet performed the Visayan pop song "Puhon" with singer-songwriter TJ Monterde at his Sarili Nating Mundo concert at the Araneta Coliseum in Quezon City.
 She sang high notes as the screen displayed the song's original Cebuano lyrics, paired with Tagalog subtitles, behind her and Monterde.
-She covered "Palagi" by Monterde with Nyoy Volante at Laurenti M. Dyogi's birthday celebration in March.
+She covered "Palagi" by Monterde with Nyoy Volante at Dyogi's birthday celebration in March.

 She appeared in a dramatization of fellow Bini member Sheena's life story in the anthology series Maalaala Mo Kaya, which premiered on May 1.
-In June, the Filipino-Australian singer Ylona Garcia praised a cover of her song "Win the Fight" that Colet performed along with Stacey when the latter two were still Bini trainees.
-Colet and Stacey contributed additional lyrics to their cover.
-On social media, Garcia expressed an interest to record a version with the two.
-On September 10, Colet had a special guest appearance on It's Showtime alongside Maloi.

-On September 11, Colet was announced as one of the mentors for Idol Kids Philippines' semifinals, which took place on September 13 and 14.

-She is credited as a co-writer on the Bini songs "Golden Arrow", "Kinikilig", and "Karera".
-She is also the sole writer of her original composition "8".

-Other ventures

-Business

-Colet franchised a Korean food business called Egg Cloud in Bohol.
-Its menu was inspired by her personal love for the country's cuisine.
+In September, Colet was one of the guest mentors for Idol Kids Philippines.
+At the Binified concert in December, Colet covered "4 Minutes" by Madonna featuring Justin Timberlake in a solo production number.
+Apart from singing and dancing, she also played the drums.

+Colet has been recognized as a lyricist, composer, and/or vocal arranger on the following Bini songs: "Born to Win", "Golden Arrow", "Kinikilig", "Karera", "8", and "Cherry on Top".
+She also wrote an original Cebuano-language rap in "Bata, Kaya Mo!", a collaboration with rap group Playertwo released under Coke Studio Philippines.
+Tatler Asia has credited Colet for molding Bini's sound.
+On Erwan Heussaff's Kitchen Conversations program, fellow Bini member Aiah stated that Colet acts as the group's "back-up vocal coach", next to their official instructor Anna Graham.